What does it take to be a leader? Many of us get uncomfortable at the thought of “leading.”

 You are awesome!
 You have a spark.
 You have ideas and passions that are unique and need to be shared.
 By living your life through your passion and vision you improve your life, your immediate environment, and every life that your passion touches.
 You are a leader, and you can develop your leadership skills easily.

 Guess what… Leaders are people, too, and not all leaders are standing at the head of the room.
 Everyone (yes, that means you) can be a leader in their own way.
 There are a lot of different kinds of leadership roles, types, and skills.
 The key is finding your forte.
 Being a leader does not mean you have to be on your A-game all of the time.
 It simply means putting your passion out there, often in an attempt to help others.
-You can learn about my favorite model of leadership types in my Blog on Catalytic Leadership Styles.
+Not everyone is born to be a leader, but this doesn’t mean that you can’t learn the necessary skills to become one.
+Especially with online leadership coaching courses, you could become a leader in no time at all and deliver high-impact results.
+You can learn about my favourite model of leadership types in my Blog on Catalytic Leadership Styles.
 These leadership roles and descriptions can help you learn to value all contributions, especially your own.

 I have a great little bookkeeping firm called Polymath, LLC in Ashland, Oregon.
 Polymath’s vision is to make the world a better place, built on a foundation of thriving small businesses.
 Picture a world where everyone you know is doing what they love and loving what they do.
 Picture a world where we truly vote with our dollars, supporting and being supported by the people, products, and services that make us happy and fulfilled.
 By helping our small businesses thrive, we create jobs, improve our local economies, and get to live in healthier communities.
 That makes everyone happier, and when the people around us are happy, we’re happy.
 That is the world that I want to live in.